marshmallow-code/marshmallow/docs/why.rst

 Marshmallow serializers can modify their output based on the context in which they are used.
 Field objects have access to a ``context`` dictionary that can be changed at runtime.

+Here's a simple example that how a :class:`Schema` can anonymize a person's name when a boolean is set on the context.

 .. code-block:: python

     class PersonSchema(Schema):